Learn more about AMIRA

 When using a B4-mount lens either with the "PL to B4 Adapter" or the "B4 Mount", the cable is needed to connect the lens for power and certain handgrip functions.

 The camera supports controlling the iris through the camera UI, the ARRI Master Grips and the ARRI OCU-1 with the EF mount connected.
 There are several options to do so, please check the user manual for details.

-As there is a huge variety of manufacturers, lens types and levels of iris control integration for EF lenses, we cannot 100% ensure that each and every lens will work correctly.
-We continuously test various lenses and have a list of tested lenses available on request.
+Most EF lenses on the market are supported with the EF mount.
+However as there is a huge variety of manufacturers, lens types and levels of iris control integration for EF lenses, we cannot completely ensure that each and every lens will work correctly.

 The PL to B4 adapter is used with the PL mount on the camera.
 It has a magnification of 2.8x, which results in 2.5+ stops reduced exposure.
 It offers a flexible solution, which also can be used on other PL mount cameras with S35 sensor size.